-- Referring to our 'Five Values' to encourage positive behaviour; these are displayed in every classroom. - Referring pupils to Heads of Department, the Deputy Head or the Head Teacher for further discussions or help. - short periods of supervised time for personal reflection; - positive rewarding systems with no comments for undesirable behaviour; - use of certificates for positive qualities; - acclaiming good behaviour when it is seen in class; - involving parents at an early stage to make an action plan together; - At St. Margaret's 'Trackit Lights' alerts a member of the LT to any incidents that require support in class.
-A member of the LT supports the class teacher and ensures that any behavioural issues are resolved or next steps taken. - peer mediation and peer mentoring; - restorative justice approach; - school counselling sessions to help pupils with social, mental or emotional health difficulties; this includes time with our new Wellbeing Support TA. - social skills training; - referral to CAMHS and/or educational psychology services/professionals; and - referral for family support and/or therapy to help the pupil and family better understand and manage behaviour.
+- short periods of supervised time for personal reflection; - positive rewarding systems with no comments for undesirable behaviour where appropriate; - use of certificates for positive qualities; - acclaiming good behaviour when it is seen in class; - involving parents at an early stage to make an action plan together; - At St. Margaret's 'Trackit Lights' alerts a member of the LT to any incidents that require support in class.
+A member of the LT supports the class teacher and ensures that any behavioural issues are resolved, or next steps taken. - peer mediation and peer mentoring; - restorative justice approach; - school counselling sessions to help pupils with social, mental or emotional health difficulties; this includes time with our ELSA trained TA. - social skills training; - referral to CAMHS and/or educational psychology services/professionals; and - referral for family support and/or therapy to help the pupil and family better understand and manage behaviour.